kgish/gishtech.com/README.md

 });
 ```

-All other routes are derived from the base.
+All other routes are derived from the `base route` so they will include this `activate()` hook by default.

 ```javascript
 import BaseRoute from './base';